News 11 Oct. 2023

 During the Uruguay Round, partners in the firm advised various foreign governments on the negotiation of the Antidumping Agreement, the Agreement on Subsidies and Countervailing Measures, and the Safeguards Agreement.
 This advice included the development of positions on the issues, explaining positions to other delegations, preparing strategies for negotiation, analyzing the proposed drafts, and preparing arguments and statements for the negotiations.
 Our attorneys were in Geneva for every negotiating session.
 We also were involved in negotiations on textiles, services and dispute settlement.
 This advisory work has continued in the Doha Development Round of trade negotiations.
 We were actively involved in preparation for the Seattle Ministerial, and continued our advisory role during the period preceding the Doha Ministerial.
 We are now helping various clients develop long-term strategies in connection with those negotiations.

 We also have substantial experience in international trade dispute settlement proceedings.
 We have advised the Brazilian government on a wide range of bilateral and multilateral trade issues over the years, including GATT proceedings on orange juice and pharmaceuticals.
-We have been involved in several successful, high-profile WTO disputes between the United States and Japan, involving cars, consumer photographic film and antidumping duties on hot-rolled steel.
+We have been involved in several successful, high-profile WTO dispute cases between the United States and Japan, involving cars, consumer photographic film and antidumping duties on hot-rolled steel.
 In virtually all of these cases, the position of our clients prevailed.

-We have been particularly active in WTO disputes involving trade remedy laws.
+We have been particularly active in WTO dispute cases involving trade remedy laws.
 We have been involved in several panel proceedings arising out of antidumping, countervailing and safeguard measures.
 These antidumping disputes involved audiocassettes, stainless steel, hot-rolled steel, bed linen and structural steel.
 We represented Brazilian interests in WTO litigation over equity infusions received prior to privatization under the U.S. countervailing duty law, and in litigation over the so-called “Byrd Amendment” authorizing payments of antidumping and countervailing duties to domestic industries.
 We also represented Australian interests in a successful challenge to the U.S. safeguard actions on lamb meat.